Where to Buy

 My concern when buying them was that perhaps this was designed more as a neve tool for Chamonix, and not for ice.
 However having climbed with them on ice they work way better then I thought they would.
 On WI4 they swung well, the adze and hammer placing a good deal of weight behind the pick, and stuck much better than I anticipated.
 The teeth held well, and overall was remarkably similar to the quarks.

 One downside was the absence of a rubber handgrip.
-I imagine this was ommitted to prioritize the tool as a mountaineering axe, and to make pommel adjustmento easier.
+I imagine this was ommitted to prioritize the tool as a mountaineering axe, and to make pommel adjustment easier.
 I can't help but wish that they opted for a slightly recessed grip.
-As it stands, the shaft is rather cold and a little harder to hold onto without grip tape.
+As it stands, the shaft is very cold in winter and a little harder to hold onto without grip tape.
 Any grip tape makes adjustments a challenge on the sections where the grip tape overlaps itself.

 As a mountaineering axe the Sum Tec is excellent.
 Both the adze and the hammer feel comfortable to hold "a piolet" thanks to an ergonomic fit, and no teeth closest to the shaft.
 With the pommel up it plunges effortlessly.
 I've used the Quark as an alpine tool and was surprised how arduous it can be plunging as there is a little micro pommel even with the large pommel removed.
 The Sum'tec has a single aggressive spike which also provides solid purchase.
 The adze is larger than I would have expected and very effective.
 Also not trimmed so it is a passable shovelling implement.
 The hammer functions well.